-Trump says all trade talks with Canada are terminated over Reagan ad
+Trump says trade talks with Canada terminated over Reagan advertisement

 - list 4 of 4US-China now in a ‘very different kind of trade war’, experts warn

 “The ad was for $75,000.
-They only did this to interfere with the decision of the U.S. Supreme Court, and other courts,” Trump wrote.
+They only did this to interfere with the decision of the US Supreme Court, and other courts,” Trump wrote.

 “Based on their egregious behavior, ALL TRADE NEGOTIATIONS WITH CANADA ARE HEREBY TERMINATED,” Trump added.

-Earlier on Thursday, the Ronald Reagan Presidential Foundation & Institute posted on social media that a TV ad created by the government of Ontario in Canada “misrepresents the ‘Presidential Radio Address to the Nation on Free and Fair Trade’ dated April 25, 1987.”
+Earlier on Thursday, the Ronald Reagan Presidential Foundation & Institute said on social media that a TV advertisement created by the government of Ontario in Canada “misrepresents the ‘Presidential Radio Address to the Nation on Free and Fair Trade’ dated April 25, 1987.”

 The foundation also said that Ontario had not received its permission “to use and edit the remarks” of the late US president.